 Which items on your menu are making your numbers red?
 How much did you spend on payroll last month compared to the previous month?
 And how much food did you have to throw out last week?

 A successful restaurant manager needs to be on top of the numbers and know how to adjust to the current situation, and turn a possible loss into a profit.
-Here’s how you control your menu budget.
+Here you can find the most important restaurant KPIs to measure performance.

 6. Create a regular customer base

 Did you know that regular customers tend to spend up to 67% more than new customers?
 Having a regular customer base is crucial for your restaurant, as they are walking and talking adverts for you.
 If you give them a great experience, they will come back, they will tell their friends, they will share a picture on Instagram and check in on Facebook.
 And suddenly, your restaurant has a great reputation.
 So, to be a successful leader, you need to be on top of customer service standards and be in close contact with your guests.